Finnhub-Stock-API/finnhub-kotlin/README.md

 For Gradle

 ```
-implementation 'io.finnhub:kotlin-client:1.2.0'
+implementation 'io.finnhub:kotlin-client:2.0.0'
 ```

-## Migration to Maven
+## Migrate from 1.x.x to 2.x.x

 - Due to recent sunset of Bintray we have migrated the library to Maven
-- For users who have already been using the library please change package from `com.finnhub` to `io.finnhub`
+- For users who have already been using the library from `1.x.x` please change package from `com.finnhub` to `io.finnhub`

 ## Getting Started